tasmota/docs/docs/ADC.md

 The below circuit shows how to connect the CT.
 The exact values for the capacitors or the resitors is not very critical (values that are double or half will work the same but the 2 resitors should be the same value).

-In order to avoid noise, You should build the most compact as possible, use short wires.
+In order to avoid noise, build as compact as possible using short wires and insulating where possible.

 ![ADC_CT circuit](_media/ADC_CT_circuit.png)

 !!! note
-     The section on the right represent the voltage divider that is present on the NodeMCU or mini-D1 to provide a [0.0 - 3.3V] input range (native range of ESP8266 ADC pin is 0.0-1.0V).
+     The section on the right represents the voltage divider that is present on the NodeMCU or mini-D1 to provide a [0.0 - 3.3V] input range (the native range of ESP8266 ADC pin is 0.0-1.0V).
 If you are using a bare ESP8266 module without that divider, you need to add it.

 !!! note
-     ESP32 natively have a [0.0 - 3.3V] input range and doesn't need such divider on the right.
+     ESP32 natively has a [0.0 - 3.3V] input range and doesn't need the divider on the right.

 ## ADC_VCC
-Instead of an input, ADC pin can be used to measure supply voltage of the ESP module (*this reading in not 100% accurate*).
-To enable ADC_VCC feature you need to [compile your own build](Compile-your-build):
+Instead of an input, the ADC pin can be used to measure the supply voltage of the ESP module (*this reading is not 100% accurate*).
+To enable the ADC_VCC feature; [compile your own build](Compile-your-build):

 **If you enable ADC_VCC you cannot use the pin as analog input anymore.**